Implement Edge Snapping in Lumina-DE

 … I can't assume that a developer for OS X will be interested in helping PC-BSD, but IMHO the feature set of "SizeWell" so good that I had to ask.
 (Don't ask, don't get ;-)

-#4 Updated by Paul P over 3 years ago
+#4 Updated by Paul P about 6 years ago

 +1 for this feature